anilmainali/wilsonmar.github.io/_posts/2016-03-12-budget-for-evangelism.md

 ## There's more ...

-This is part of my Evangelist series:
+This is part of a series on Evangelism:

 {% include evangelist_links.html %}